hphilpotts/veg-app-backend/README.md

 - Updated `controllers/auth.js` to better handle errors and provide a `jwt` upon signup as well as on login.
 [This tutorial](https://dev.to/jeffreythecoder/setup-jwt-authentication-in-mern-from-scratch-ib4) was clear and helpful!
 Tested in **Postman**.
 Authorisation middleware added ready for use.

-- Implementing 'add food item' functionality: model created, create food item controller added
+- Implementing 'add food item' functionality: model created, create food item controller added, route implemented.
+Tested working ok in **Postman**.
+Now moving on to Read, Update, Delete.